OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 In some cases none of these will be available, such as in a shared hosting environment, meaning that it is not possible to obtain a high degree of protection for any encryption keys.
 However, the following basic rules can still be followed:

-- Do not hard-code keys into the application code.
+- Do not hard-code keys into the application source code.
 - Do not check keys into version control systems.
 - Protect the configuration files containing the keys with restrictive permissions.
 - Avoid storing keys in environment variables, as these can be accidentally exposed through functions such as [phpinfo()](https://www.php.net/manual/en/function.phpinfo.php) or through the `/proc/self/environ` file.